jesalj/cse562/README.md

 4. Query Planner:
    - based on the inputs from Query Loader and Optimizer, generates an optimized query plan for each query.
-   - executes the query by calling the required operators like Scan, Selection, Projection, Aggregation and so on.
+   - executes the query as per plan by calling the required operators like Scan, Selection, Projection, Aggregation and so on.

 The project supports the following SQL operators: